7 Fun Stops on a Boston to Bar Harbor Road Trip

 As it turns out, we did set up the tent in the dark but the good news was that as soon as we got to Mount Desert Island – where Bar Harbor and Acadia National Park are located – the rain miraculously stopped.
 So at least, we didn’t have to set up in the rain too.

-Road trip stops to make in Bar Harbor:
+Other places to check out in Bar Harbor:

 Boston to Bar Harbor Road Trip Round-Up